-In the personal assistant realm, it's admittedly a little more difficult to be as detailed about everything a PA will be doing because it is an A-to-Z job, but that doesn't mean that the boss can keep the PA out to 2:00 am going to nightclubs and asking the assistant to get phone numbers from the ladies in the bar.
+In the personal assistant realm, it's admittedly a little more difficult to be as detailed about everything a PA will be doing because it is an A-to-Z job, but that doesn't mean that the boss can keep the PA out to 2:00 am going to nightclubs and asking the assistant to get phone numbers from the ladies at the bar.

-If there might be any duties like that (i.e. Lifestyle Management to a traveling billionaire), then it absolutely should be discussed during the interview process; and the compensation package should reflect "combat pay."
+If there might be any duties like that (i.e., Lifestyle Management to a traveling billionaire), then it absolutely should be discussed during the interview process; and the compensation package should reflect "combat pay."